Biden signs expansive health, climate bill into law

-(The Hill) – President Biden signed into law a sweeping bill to lower health care costs and address climate change on Tuesday, sealing a legislative victory more than a year in the making.
+(The Hill) – President Joe Biden on Tuesday signed into law a sweeping bill to lower health care costs and address climate change, sealing a legislative victory more than a year in the making.

 The $740 billion bill was significantly slimmed down from the original $3.5 trillion package some envisioned last fall, but nevertheless represents an undeniable win for Biden and Democrats in Congress.
 It includes some of Biden’s key campaign promises and makes the largest investment in federal climate programs in history.